FireworksProject/web_server/docs/dev_environment.md

     wget https://github.com/FireworksProject/web_server/raw/master/toehold

-That will copy over your SSH keys from the host machine, install git, clone this repository from GitHub, and install the required Ubuntu packages with apt-get.
+That will install git, clone this repository from GitHub, and install the required Ubuntu packages with apt-get.

 When this is done running, restart the machine (to enable the new Linux kernel).